 First identified in 1976 in what is now the Democratic Republic of Congo, or DRC, the Ebola virus has resurfaced in recent years, claiming thousands of lives and putting local and global health systems to the test.
 The disease was mostly confined to small outbreaks in remote settings until 2014, when it hit urban areas in several West African countries and traveled as far as the United States.
 The historic epidemic killed 11,316 people, more than ten times the number from all previous outbreaks combined.

 The World Health Organization (WHO), criticized for its slow response to the crisis, has since worked with other international institutions and donors to boost their ability to stem such outbreaks.
-But the agency and its response partners have continued to struggle to control the disease despite the approval of a new vaccine, as an outbreak in the DRC grew to become the second largest ever.
+But the agency and its response partners have continued to struggle to control the disease: the latest major flare-up in the DRC plagued the country for nearly two years despite a new vaccine, and June 2020 saw the start of yet another outbreak.

 What is Ebola?